 The focus of this course is on non-Western healers and healing practices in various religious traditions around the globe.
-The most important themes we shall discuss are: the efficacy of religious symbols for the healing process; cross-cultural notions of the body, pain, and healing; embodiment of healing powers by religious specialists; ritual performances and their meanings; the importance of sound, sonic imagery, and music to healing processes; the relations of healing practices to cosmology, metaphysics, and sacred narratives; and, finally, the transformations of self and meaning that emerge during or from a cure.
+The most important themes we shall discuss are: the efficacy of religious symbols for the healing process; cross-cultural notions of the body, pain, and healing; embodiment of healing powers by religious specialists; ritual performances and their meanings; the importance of sound, sonic imagery, and music to healing processes; the relations of healing practices to cosmology, metaphysics, and sacred narratives; and, the transformations of self and meaning that emerge during or from a cure.

-The healing traditions we shall study, by ethnic groups or geographical regions, are the following: (1) Indigenous peoples' shamanisms of the Americas and urban mestizos of Latin America; (2) Asian, Eurasian, and Southeast Asian Buddhism, Hinduism, Taoism, and Sufism; (4) Charismatic Christianity and Pentecostalism; (5) Naturopathy and Nature Religions; (6) Intellectual Property Rights.
-How does each tradition contrast with Western bio-medicine?
-What relations does each maintain with conventional Western bio-medical systems?
+The healing traditions we shall study, by ethnic groups or geographical regions, are the following: (1) Indigenous peoples' shamanisms of the Americas and urban mestizos of Latin America; (2) Asian, Eurasian, and Southeast Asian Buddhism, Hinduism, Taoism, and Sufism; (4) Judaism and Christianity (Charismatic Catholicism and Pentecostalism); (5) Naturopathy and Nature Religions.
+We shall also examine the issues involved in discussions of Intellectual Property Rights.
+Among the central questions discussed for each tradition are: How does each contrast with Western biomedicine?
+What relations does each maintain with conventional Western biomedical systems?
 Is our current national health system capable of collaborating with non-Western forms of spiritual healing?
 Or are the interests of the industrial and pharmaceutical complex a hindrance through market control, predatory production of herbal remedies in ways that are damaging to peoples and the environment?

-Finally, this course raises a more fundamental question of "Healing the Earth," which lies at the heart of our and many other societies' principal illness, that has been popularly called the "disconnect with the natural world", including the barriers we've constructed historically separating us from non-Western societies by symbolic and political domination, massive alterations of the natural environment, and a blind trust in the future of high technology.
-This course argues that the way to healing ourselves and re-establishing a sustainable relationship with our "home" - the planet earth - and its aboriginal inhabitants is through healing the 'nature disconnect' on various fronts.
+This course also raises a fundamental question of "Healing the Earth," which lies at the heart of our and many other societies' principal illness, that has been popularly called the "disconnect with the natural world", including the barriers we've constructed historically separating us from non-Western societies by symbolic and political domination, massive alterations of the natural environment, and a blind trust in the future of high technology.
+This course argues that the way to healing ourselves and reestablishing a sustainable relationship with our "home" - the planet earth - and its aboriginal inhabitants is through healing the 'nature disconnect' on various fronts.
 The lessons of ancient traditions coupled with a re-scaling of 'modern medicine' are valuable starting-points towards this overall humanitarian goal.

-IV.
+${ m IV}$.
 Each of the modules focuses on one or more of the following Themes:

-Phenomenological study of experiences of sickness and healing; contrasting approaches to sickness and healing among both traditional and non-traditional peoples;

-'Aesthetic' aspects of healing: the importance of the religious imagination in representing pain, the notion of 'soul- loss'; synaesthesia, ethnopoetics, sonic imagery; music and religion; music and healing; relations of ethnomusicology and medical anthropology;

-'Performance': traditional healing relies on a wide variety of performative aspects (e.g., dance and induction of altered states of consciousness) that must be mastered by the healer during his/her training; these aspects are crucial for shamanic traditions which perform 'community healing' in which the specialists embody the ancestral energy, or life-force, transmitting it in their cures;

-Diversity of cultural meanings of sickness and healing (in cosmology, cosmogony, ontology, and eschatology); the 'category of the unknown,' reversible 'deaths,' and levels of 'knowledge' in curing; sources of and access to, spiritual 'power';

-Plant spirit shamanism, 'ayahuasca,' 'curanderos,' or 'vegetalistas' of urban Latin America who seek through visionary experience a cure for their clients; importance of sacred plants in healing rites; Mayan herbalists;
+- Experiential studies of sickness and healing; contrasting approaches to sickness and healing in both traditional and non-traditional peoples; - 'Aesthetic' aspects of healing: the importance of the religious imagination in representing pain, the notion of 'soul-loss' in traditional societies; ethnopoetics and sonic imagery; music, religion, and healing; - 'Performance': traditional healing relies on a wide variety of performative aspects (e.g., dance) that must be mastered by the healer during his/her training; these aspects are crucial for shamanic traditions which perform 'community healing' in which the specialists embody the ancestral energy, or life-force, transmitting it in their cures; - Diversity of cultural meanings of sickness and healing; the 'category of the unknown' as reversible 'deaths,' and levels of 'knowledge' in curing; sources of and access to, spiritual 'power'; - Plant spirit shamanism, including ayahuasca of urban Latin America, sacred plants in healing rites, Mayan herbalists;

-Healing as a process consisting of distinct phases; the relations between categories of illness and modes of healing; ritual forms, dietary restrictions, and preventive modes of protection against illness;

-The idea of 'embodiment' of the sacred, as in Western Pentecostal Christianity and Charismatic Catholicism, and its importance to understanding the processes of healing;

-The relevance of the socio-political contexts in which the non-conventional healers work, their relation to 'dominant structures' of scientific expertise; economic and political power.
+- Healing as a process; relations between categories of illness and modes of healing; ritual forms, dietary restrictions, and preventive modes of protection against illness; - The idea of 'embodiment' of the sacred and its importance to understanding the processes of healing; - The socio-political and religious contexts in which healers work, their relation to 'dominant structures' of scientific expertise, economic and political power.